 In dry mix mortar systems, cellulose ethers control the rheology of the mixed mortar, ensuring pumpability, preventing material segregation, and delivering uniform consistency from mixing through to application.
 The right cellulose grade and dosage level are critical to balancing workability with setting time — a factor that directly affects both application speed and final bond strength.

-HPMC and HEMC are available in a range of viscosity grades to match the specific requirements of different mortar formulations, from lightweight thermal plasters to heavy-duty repair mortars.
+ACTA Biotechnology supplies HPMC and HEMC in multiple viscosity grades to meet different mortar formulation requirements., from lightweight thermal plasters to heavy-duty repair mortars.

 Key functions: rheology control, anti-segregation, pumpability, consistency Recommended ingredients: HPMC, HEMC